-As a choreographer and dancer, May Zarhy’ work is located in between places: between Germany and Israel, between choreography and other artistic disciplines.
+As a choreographer and dancer, May Zarhy’s work is located between choreography and other artistic disciplines.
 She creates zones in which the spectator is asked to negotiate, question and suspend his*her interpretation of what they witness: a dance performance or a music concert?
 An educational event or a performative one?
 May is specifically fascinated with the relationship between the media of dance and music.
 Questioning what the act of listening could be and look like is the core motivation for her artistic practice, and is manifested in her way of creating, collaborating, curating and teaching.
 She treats the body as the departure point for experimentation, and movement as the motor for imagination while acknowledging the specificity of her own body and identity: a female, woman, Israeli European, cross-cultural, secular, western, an artist, human (among other things...).
 Her practice is a constant re-positioning and negotiation with the context in which she operates, creates and lives in.
 She perceives her work as a spectrum where one form transforms into another, one that functions as a bridge between colliding views, rather than definite territorial separations.

 Born in 1984, May created her first piece for the National Choreography Biennale Shades in Dance 2001 Tel Aviv, before moving to the Netherlands in 2002 to study dance at the Rotterdam Dance Academy.
 In 2005, she assisted William Forsythe in his creation 3 Atmospheric Studies.
 In 2007 May was a member in ex.e.r.ce in Montpellier France, directed by Mathilde Monnier and Xavier Le Roy.
 In 2009, she formed together with Fabrice Mazliah and Ioannis Mandafounis the collaborative trio mamaza, with whom she created and performed all around the world.
 Together with mamaza, May was associated artist at deSingel Antwerp in 2011-2012, and resident artist at Künstlerhaus Mousonturm Frankfurt in 2012-2014 (Doppelpass Fund of the German Federal Cultural Foundation).
 In 2012, she was selected to be a Modul-Dance European project artist.
 Since 2015 she has been sharing her time between Germany and Israel, creating works such as: YES (2015, Diver festival, Tel Aviv Museum of Art) with vocal artist Michal Oppenheim; NEXT TO NEAR (2017, Sophiensaele Berlin) with choreographer Hermann Heisig; the VOICES (2017, Diver Festival, Rencontres chorégraphiques internationales de Seine-Saint-Denis) with Michal Oppenheim; WALK (2017, Bat Yam International Festival of Street Theatre and Art) with performance artist Galit Criden; Kol Yom (2018, Loving Art Festival) with musician Elad Bardes; and more.